-"My role is to lead our team and ensure the delivery of a high quality, valued added external audit opinion.
+Tim Cutler Partner "My role is to lead our team and ensure the delivery of a high quality, valued added external audit opinion.

-I will be the main point of contact for the Audit Committee and Chief Executive."
+I will be the main point of contact for the Audit Committee and the Commissioner - Managing Director."